Are Capital Gains Included in Adjusted Gross Income?

 Real estate investors can postpone capital gains taxes by selling a property and using the proceeds to buy a like-kind property.
 You’ve not received proceeds from the sale, so there aren’t any capital gains to tax.
 This is a 1031 exchange, and it works as follows:

 1. Identify a property you want to buy.
-It must be similar in quality or grade to the property you sold.
+It must be similar to or higher in value than the property you are planning to sell.

 2. Choose a qualified intermediary who will hold your funds in escrow until the exchange is complete.